heygleeson/Yadda/Spec.md

 Every node must have a title tag.
 Required or banned header tags beyond title are unspecified.
 The order of header tags is unspecified.
+Header tags that start with a double underscore are "private tags" intended for use with a ChatterScript editor.
+These private tags should **not** be exposed by the implementing program for reading.

 #### Title Tag